 What are memorable trade show displays?
 Perhaps the answer seems obvious… a memorable trade show display is a trade show display that you remember, right?
 Well… no. It isn’t quite that simple.
 There are “good” memorable trade show displays and “bad” memorable trade show displays, and this post is going to cover the difference between them (which is very important to understand if you want to be successful at trade show marketing).
 And if you’re wondering what the picture of the sock-puppet monkey [image removed] has to do with this post, I’ll cover that too…

 Let’s start with the question, “What are good memorable trade show displays?”
 Good memorable trade show displays are those displays that get people saying things like, “Did you see the trade show display for the ACME Fake Vomit Company?”
 Specifically, if people remember a particular trade show display AND they remember what company it was for AND also they can tell you what the company does and why they would be interested in the company or may choose to use the company, then said company has a good memorable trade show display.
-The key is that people need to remember the company, what it does, and why they would chose to do business with the company.
+Put another way, there are good ideas and bad ideas for trade show displays, some of which will make your booth memorable in a way that benefits you (which is good), and some of which may make your booth memorable, but it a way that nobody knows who you are or what you do, which is of no benefit to you (which is bad).
+The key to a good memorable display is that people need to remember the company, what it does, and why they would chose to do business with the company.

 On the other hand, if someone says, “Wow, did you see the trade show display booth with the ten-layer velvet chocolate cake with pink champagne shooting out the top?”, and then you ask them what company had that trade show display and they say, “I don’t know, but the cake was delicious…” then that, my friend, is the definition of a bad memorable trade show display.
 Put another way, you need your trade show display to be remembered for the right reasons!